wolfitdm/BitchlandCheatConsoleBepInEx/README.md

 * savewarp name -> Adds a new warp point from your current location, named [name]
 * addwarp name -> Adds a new warp point from your current location, named [name]
 * removewarp name -> Remove a new warp point named [name]
+* changeskin name -> change your skin to name character, its the same behavior like the spawnfemale command
+* changeskinnude name -> change your skin to name character, its the same behavior like the spawnfemalenude command

 commands with 2 params: